Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>Use this base64 encoded username and password for authenticating with a Docker registry proxying GitHub Packages.
 If HOMEBREW_DOCKER_REGISTRY_TOKEN is set, it will be used instead.

 - `HOMEBREW_DOCKER_REGISTRY_TOKEN`
   <br>Use this bearer token for authenticating with a Docker registry proxying GitHub Packages.
-Preferred over HOMEBREW_DOCKER_REGISTRY_TOKEN_BASIC.
+Preferred over HOMEBREW_DOCKER_REGISTRY_BASIC_AUTH_TOKEN.

 - `HOMEBREW_GITHUB_PACKAGES_USER`
   <br>Use this username when accessing the GitHub Packages Registry (where bottles may be stored).